-Mike Aziz, MD; Assistant Professor
+Mike Aziz, MD; Associate Professor

 Dr. Aziz came to OHSU in 2005.
 He is an assistant professor in Anesthesiology and Perioperative Medicine and a clinician scientist in the department's Research Division.
 Most recently, his research has focused on methods to improve safety and success rates for airway intubation of trauma patients in a prehospital setting.

 Dr. Aziz earned his medical degree from Ohio State University and completed a residency in anesthesiology at The University of Michigan in Ann Arbor.
 Special clinical interests include pain management and ultrasound-guided nerve blockade for regional anesthesia.

 In addition to his professional activities, Dr. Aziz enjoys watching football, skiing, running, cooking, and hiking with his wife Kim and their son.